Can Your Business Stands Against Cyber Attacks?

-List gets broader as it includes law firms, non-governmental organizations, think tanks and news media that have Chinese foreign policy issues in limelight like human rights or the South China Sea.
+The list gets broader as it includes law firms, non-governmental organizations, think tanks, and news media that have Chinese foreign policy issues in limelight like human rights or the South China Sea.

-Sometimes small businesses act as bridge for the attackers aiming for the larger organizations.
-In 2009, Chinese hackers stole all the blueprints of the U.S joint strike fighter planes, the F-35 and F-22.
-It was almost beyond the scope for anyone to break the Lockheed Martin’s security system but Chinese hackers succeeded in their motto by targeting smaller entrepreneurs and captured assets worth more than a trillion dollars.
+Sometimes small businesses act as bridges for the attackers aiming for the larger organizations.
+In 2009, Chinese hackers stole all the blueprints of the U.S joint strike fighter planes, the F-35, and F-22.
+It was almost beyond the scope for anyone to break Lockheed Martin’s security system but Chinese hackers succeeded in their motto by targeting smaller entrepreneurs and captured assets worth more than a trillion dollars.

-Bejtlich stated that small businesses may not be the main targets sometimes instead they are used as entrance.
-Also he said that rather than thinking that why would someone attack my company one should think that “Does my business have good contacts with a company prone to get attacked”.
+Bejtlich stated that small businesses may not be the main targets sometimes instead they are used as an entrance.
+Also, he said that rather than thinking that why would someone attack my company one should think that “Does my business have good contacts with a company prone to get attacked”.

-Max Kelly, former chief security officer at the Facebook and currently CEO of Leesburg, Va-based Praxis Security, providing computer security services, affirm that any individual, any business or any entity associated with the Internet is prone to security attacks.
+Max Kelly, a former chief security officer at Facebook and currently CEO of Leesburg, Va-based Praxis Security, providing computer security services, affirm that any individual, any business, or any entity associated with the Internet is prone to security attacks.